ihtfw/Telegami/README.md

 [![NuGet](https://img.shields.io/nuget/v/Telegami.svg)](https://www.nuget.org/packages/Telegami/)
 [![Publish to NuGet](https://github.com/ihtfw/Telegami/actions/workflows/publish.yml/badge.svg)](https://github.com/ihtfw/Telegami/actions/workflows/publish.yml)

 Telegami is the modern library for building Telegram bots.
 The goal of Telegami is to keep things straightforward and easy to use.

+Telegami is build on top of the [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot) library, which handles communication with the Telegram Bot API.

 **Current status:** Active development — breaking changes may occur between releases.